Sheila Gujral

 Sheila Gujral (24 December 1924 – 11 July 2011) was an Indian poet and writer in Hindi, Punjabi and English.
 She was also a social worker and the wife of Inder Kumar Gujral, the 12th Prime Minister of India.

 Early life

 Sheila Gujral was born on 24 January 1924 in Lahore and was married to Inder Kumar Gujral, the son of politician Avtar Narain Gujral, on 26 May 1945.
-They had two sons, Naresh Gujral (born 19 May 1948), who is a Rajya Sabha MP, and Vishal Gujral.
+They had two sons, Naresh Gujral (born 19 May 1948), who is a former Rajya Sabha MP, and Vishal Gujral.

 Her brother-in-law, Satish Gujral, was a noted Indian artist.

 On 11 July 2011, she died at her home in Delhi after a brief illness.

 Awards

 She is recipient of International Poets Academy's Life Time Achievement Award and Golden Poet Award.